DETAILED ACTION

 Claim 17 recites wherein the multiple variants comprise different logic variants that are configured to cause the application to process data instances using different logic.

-Claim 19 recites wherein the results are synchronous results of the particular application variants being executed in association with the respective sets of data instances.
+Claim 19 recites wherein the results comprise synchronous results of the particular application variants being executed in association with the individual data instances.

-Claim 20 recites wherein the results are asynchronous results with operations performed by one or more additional elements at times after the particular application variants in association with the respective sets of data instances.
+Claim 20 recites wherein the results comprise asynchronous results with operations performed by one or more additional elements at times after the particular application variants are executed in association with the individual data instances.

 As per claims 1, 11 and 16, applicant is to be noted that the steps or functions of